Change a child's name without consent

 Step 3.
 Fill out the remaining forms

-In the Application to Dispense with Consent to Change a Child’s Name (0.1 MB) info pack, fill out the last 2 forms:
+In the Application to Dispense with Consent to Change a Child’s Name (PDF, 0.1 MB) info pack, fill out the last 2 forms:

 - Affidavit of Personal Service

 - Affidavit of Service on Registrar of Vital Statistics

 Step 4.
 File the remaining forms